iterative/dvc.org/content/docs/command-reference/exp/show.md

 `--sort-order` options can change this ordering, based on any single, visible metric or param.

-### Parallel Coordinates Plot

-When the `--pcp` option is passed, an interactive Parallel Coordinates Plot will be generated using the data from the table.

-This plot is useful to explore the relationships between the metrics _and_ params used in experiments.
+When the `--pcp` option is passed, an interactive parallel coordinates plot will be generated using the same data from the table.
+This plot is useful to explore the relationships between the metrics and params used in experiments.
+You can reorder the columns to make some patterns more easily visible.

 ![](/img/pcp_interaction.gif) _Parallel Coordinates Plot_

-The interactivity of the plot allows you to extract different insights from the data.
-For example, the order of the columns can make some patterns more easily visible.

 ## Options